 These may be labeled as “Jerusalem artichokes” in your grocery store’s produce section, but whatever you call them, you’re going to want to eat them.

-Sunchokes are known for promoting gut health, and supporting your immune system, so that you stay healthier all the way around.
+Sunchokes promote a healthy gut while supporting your immune system, so that you stay healthier all the way around.
 And like jicama, sunchokes make for a delicious alternative to a favorite unhealthy snack.

 15. Sunflower greens:

 Imagine all the health benefits of sunflower seeds, only in a leafy green.
-Not only would that be unique, it’d be more convenient and have fewer calories, too!
+That’s what you get with low calorie sunflower greens.

-A grain from Ethiopia, teff is rapidly earning its spot on many super foods lists, and for good reason.
-It’s high in protein, iron, amino acids, vitamin C…the list goes on and on.
+A grain from Ethiopia, teff is rapidly earning its spot on many superfoods lists, and for good reason.
+Teff is high in protein, iron, amino acids, vitamin C… and the list goes on and on.

 But what makes teff really impressive is that it’s gluten free, so if you’re gluten sensitive you can use teff flour as a substitute in your baking without having to resort to prepackaged mixes.